-From the filing of the petition to the filing of a stipulated judgment, if both spouses diligently complete their disclosures, produce all the information required by law and reasonably work through a settlement without extended negotiations, the entire divorce process can take only a few months or even less.
+From petition to judgment, if both spouses diligently complete their disclosures, produce all the information required by law and settle their disagreements without extended negotiations, the entire divorce process can take only a few months or even less.

 What is a voluntary settlement conference?

 A voluntary settlement conference is a meeting with the lawyers and the spouses all present to sit down and try to resolve the case.

 When should a voluntary settlement conference take place?

 Private mediation involves spouses and lawyers who meet with a retired judge or very experienced family law attorney to attempt settlement.
 The mediator will then assist the spouses and lawyers in trying to reach an agreement on the divorce issues.
 Spouses are free to agree to any private mediator they want.
 There is no specific divorce process that controls its timing or who the spouses must pick.

 Who picks the mediator?

-How long does a mediation typically last?
+How long does mediation typically last?